 Boning knives have sharp, thin, flexible blades that are used to remove the bones and skin from various meats like pork, beef, and lamb, as well as poultry and fish, making them ideal for preparing meat for cooking.

-Cuts of meat, such as a rack of lamb and various beef or pork cuts, have a layer of fat that should be removed before cooking.
+Some cuts of meat, such as a rack of lamb and various beef or pork cuts, have a layer of fat that should be removed before cooking.
 The boning knife is perfect for peeling away the excess skin and fat, and it can help break away cartilage in joints, like separating the drumstick or thigh from the backbone of a chicken.
 It can also be used for butterflying meat, like a flank steak to make stuffed flank steak.

 When preparing meat with a boning knife, you’ll want to use a standard grip, keeping the blade against the meat while using long strokes.
 You’ll also want to avoid using a “sawing” motion and instead utilize the length of the blade to make long, smooth strokes, as you pull the meat away from the bone.